Iluvitari/AZ104-Notes/Practice exam notes.md

 ARM template:
 Parameter platform-fault-domain-count, for setting as many as possible vms to be up in the case of a failure "maxvalue" should be configured.
 Maximum of 20 update domains can be assigned to availability set.
-5 by d
+5 by default, this indicates groups of vms and hardware that can be rebooted at the sametime.